Reading list Switch to dark mode

 Magento 2 Company ?

-Now, we will fetch the message that we set in our custom section.
-For this, we call our template file customsection.phtml on product view page.
-For that, create a file catalog_product_view.xml following the path app/code/Webkul/Section/view/frontend/layout with the below code:
+Now, we will fetch the message which we set in our custom section.
+For this, we call our template file customsection.phtml on the product view page.

 <?xml version="1.0"?>